jgmailly/jgmailly.github.io/_pages/other.md

 - Co-organizer of the [Workshop on Change in Argumentation](http://www.cril.univ-artois.fr/changearg/), Université d'Artois, September 2015

 ### Local Administrative Duties
-Some responsibilities in the Université Paris Cité or in LIPADE lab:
+Some past responsibilities in the Université Paris Cité or in LIPADE lab:

-Current:
-- Since 2022: co-head of the [Master Intelligence Artificielle Distribuée](https://math-info.u-paris.fr/master-informatique/parcours-intelligence-artificielle-distribuee/) (IAD)
+- 2022-2024: co-head of the [Master Intelligence Artificielle Distribuée](https://math-info.u-paris.fr/master-informatique/parcours-intelligence-artificielle-distribuee/) (IAD)
-- Since 2019: member of the Conseil de laboratoire (laboratory concil) of LIPADE
+- 2019-2024: member of the Conseil de laboratoire (laboratory concil) of LIPADE

-Past:
 - 2022-2023: director of the [Graduate School on Artificial Intelligence and Data Science](https://u-paris.fr/artificial-intelligence-and-data-science/)
 - 2017-2022: member of the Conseil scientifique local (local scientific concil) of the Faculty of Mathematics and Computer Science, Université de Paris